-To change assessment defaults, click on your photo or your initials on the top right of your browser window and select Company Settings.
+To change assessment defaults, click on your photo or your initials on the top right of your browser window and select Assessment Settings.

 Under the Assessment Settings > Assessment Defaults, you can find the following settings:

 To be as inclusive as possible, Bryq has made our assessment available in multiple languages.
 Simply choose which language you would like all your assessments to be from the dropdown menu.

 To change the language of individual assessments, you can do that in the assessment options while creating a new assessment.

 To find out if your current Bryq plan includes multiple languages, or if you would like to add one or more languages to your assessments, please reach out to us at email@example.com.

 Define how much time candidates have to complete the assessment, from the day of the invitation.

 While the assessment is short, it can still be challenging for candidates to find the time and peace of mind to complete it.
 Setting a validity period of 7 days ensures that candidates will have at least one weekend at their disposal.

 Candidates always receive an email the day of the invitation and a reminder one day before the invitation expires.
 If the validity period is 5 days or longer, another reminder will be sent to them in the middle of the validity period.